 Meet Our Principals

 Stacey G. Thomas, BCMS Principal

 Mrs. Stacey G. Thomas, a native of Columbia, Kentucky, began working as the principal of Barren County Middle School in 2018.
-She earned a bachelor's of science in biology in 1991 from Western Kentucky University and then achieved a master’s degree in education from Campbellsville University in 2006.
+She earned a bachelor of science degree in biology in 1991 from Western Kentucky University and then achieved a master of arts degree in education from Campbellsville University in 2006.
 In 2015, Mrs. Thomas obtained National Board Certification in Early Adolescent Science before receiving her level II principal certification and Educational Specialist degree in instructional supervision from the University of the Cumberlands in 2017.
 Before becoming the principal, she served as assistant principal at Clinton County High School and worked as a science educator for 14 years at Taylor County High School.